kampfj/Room-Matching-Machine/README.md

     Bob White -> 2

     MUST-ROOM
-    John Jacob Jingle Heimer Schmidt, Carol Green, Alice Brown  # this (for some reason or another) must be a room, and
+    Bob White, Carol Green, Alice Brown  # this (for some reason or another) must be a room, and
                                                                 # this pairing is guaranteed by the algorithm before
                                                                 # preferences come into play
     ```